 The function sets are then either aligned to the BigQuery language (e.g.

 DCL), or to the functional application (e.g.

 PROFILING).
 The functions are then called using the standard

 SELECT syntax depending on the function type, for example the function

-DML.DELETE_TABLE_PARTITIONS(target_table_id STRING, date_partition_column STRING, start_date DATE, end_date DATE) will delete a range of table partitions as part of an idempotent transformation flow, and is called using the following syntax:
+DML.DELETE_TABLE_PARTITIONS(target_table_id STRING, date_partition_column STRING, start_date DATE, end_date DATE) will delete a range of table partitions as part of an idempotent transformation flow, and would called to act upon data located in the US multi-region using the following syntax:

 CALL `flowfunctions--us`.DML.DELETE_TABLE_PARTITIONS(target_table_id, date_partition_column, start_date, end_date)

 Note that it is possible to drop the project identifier from the function call by setting the